On a combinatorial classification of fine compactified universal Jacobians: Introduction

-The first construction of space of stability conditions for fine classical compactified universal Jacobians was given in \cite{Kass_2019}.
-Each of the maximal dimensional chambers of the stability space defined in loc.cit. corresponds to a fine compactified universal Jacobian, that we will refer to as \emph{fine classical compactified universal Jacobians} (Definition~\ref{classicaljacdef}).
-(These were earlier constructed in \cite{melo2015fine} and \cite{kp15}).
-The existence of non-classical fine compactified universal Jacobians was first observed in \cite{pagani2022geometry}, and the examples were given when $g=1$ and $n \geq 6$.
-However, to the best of our knowledge, in all known examples of non-classical fine compactified universal Jacobians, the fibres over each geometric point of $\overline{\mathcal{M}}_{g,n}$ are classical (in the sense of the previous paragraph).
+The first construction of space of stability conditions for classical fine compactified universal Jacobians was given in \cite{Kass_2019}.
+Each of the maximal dimensional chambers of the stability space defined in loc.cit. corresponds to a fine compactified universal Jacobian, that we will refer to as \emph{classical fine compactified universal Jacobians} (Definition~\ref{classicaljacdef}).
+(These were earlier constructed in \cite{melo2016compactifications} and \cite{Kass_2017}).
+The existence of non-classical fine compactified universal Jacobians was first observed in \cite{PTgenus1}, and the examples were given when $g=1$ and $n \geq 6$.
+However, to the best of our knowledge, all known examples of fine compactified universal Jacobians have fibres over each geometric point of $\overline{\mathcal{M}}_{g,n}$ that are classical compactified Jacobians (in the sense of the previous paragraph).
+We call such compactified universal Jacobians \emph{semi-classical} (Definition~\ref{classicaljacdef}).

 Recently, Pagani and Tommasi gave in \cite{pagani2023stability} a complete combinatorial classification of all fine compactified universal Jacobians.
 This classification is fairly complicated as it uses a large amount of data.
-For example trying to approach Question~1 by means of this combinatorial description seems very hard.
+For example trying to approach Question~\ref{questintro} by means of this combinatorial description seems very hard.

 Inspired by the more recent paper of Viviani \cite{viviani2023new}, in this work we introduce the notion of \emph{universal stability conditions} (Definition \ref{cstabuniv}), whose restriction to a curve $X$ (a $c$-stability condition, Definition~\ref{cstabGamma}) agrees with the notion of a $V$-stability condition introduced in \cite{viviani2023new}.
 We show that the set of universal stability conditions is precisely the combinatorial counterpart of the set of fine compactified universal Jacobians.
 It is by means of this explicit combinatorial description that we are able to fully answer Question \ref{questintro}.
 Given a degree $d$ universal stability condition $\m$ of type $(g,n)$, we define its associated fine compactified universal Jacobian $\overline{\J}_{g,n}(\m)$ by taking the set of \emph{$\m$-stable} families of sheaves in $\textup{Simp}(\overline{\C}_{g,n}/\Mbargn)$ (Definition~\ref{stablesheavesdef}).